 Pin it to your CAKE BOARD to save for later!

 Be Sure To Follow Gonna Want Seconds on Pinterest for more great recipes!

 At my house, dessert recipes are king – the unchallenged, untouched ruler of the kitchen.
-My cupboard has separate box that is just stuffed full of recipe cards and other assorted cut-outs and such.
+My cupboard has a separate box that is just stuffed full of recipe cards and other assorted cut-outs and such.
 I absolutely love having a whole slew of dessert recipes ready at my fingertips.
 And there’s a whole category of those dessert recipes that are both easy and scrumptious.
 It’s like a dream!
 This is the best éclair cake recipe I know, and it is one of my favorite recipes in the “easy” and “delicious” category.

-If you haven’t yet tried a no bake recipe, this no bake éclair cake is a good one to get started on.
+If you haven’t yet tried a no-bake recipe, this no-bake éclair cake is a good one to get started on.
 Making éclair cake from scratch might sound like a tough job – but this recipe is just about as easy as you could imagine.
 All it takes is a little elbow grease: mix up the éclair, line a baking dish with a few graham crackers, and whip up the éclair cake frosting.

 Sounds simple enough, right?
 Honestly, the very hardest part of the whole recipe?
 Waiting for the cake to sit overnight in the fridge.

 Easy is key, for me.
 That’s why I use this recipe instead of some other ones you might find around the web.
 Cook’s Illustrated has a recipe that is delicious, but it’s pretty complicated – just not quite as easy to whip together as this recipe is.
 And in terms of final taste… well…

 The final taste of this recipe is absolutely fantastic!